secretnodes/cookbook/README.md

-# Soup
+# The Secret Nodes Cookbook
-Soup is a collection of scripts by secretnodes.org meant to empower Node Runners.
-More information will be added as time goes on.
+The Secret Nodes Cookbook is a collection of scripts meant to empower Node Runners.
+More information (recepies) will be added as time goes on.

 [![asciicast](https://asciinema.org/a/297118.svg)](https://asciinema.org/a/297118)